 February 4: Heckedy Peg, Audrey Wood

 This edge-of-your-seat thriller is sure to set your kids’ pulses thrumming.
 Written in the best tradition of classical fairy tales and illustrated with magical paintings reminiscent of old masters, this dark tale of a witch that turns children into food is all-around captivating.
 A mother can get her kids back from a wicked witch only if she guesses each of her kids correctly.
 A loving mother would know her children anywhere.
-The happy ending in this heartwarming testament of mother’s love is inevitable.
+The happy ending in this heartwarming testament of a mother’s love is inevitable.
 Heckedy Peg is one of the best children’s books we have ever read.

 February 6: Chopsticks, Amy Krause Rosenthal